SamuraiBarbi/workstation-icarus/README.md

 **WINDOWS GUEST:**

 Finish installation, and run updates.
-Now we need to download https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/virtio-win10-prewhql-0.1-161.zip and extract the contents, look in the Devices and Hardware for anything that's missing a driver, and install drivers from the location of the virtio-win10 folder that we extracted.
+Now we need to download https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/virtio-win10-prewhql-0.1-161.zip and extract the contents, look in the **Devices and Hardware** for anything that's missing a driver, and install drivers from the location of the virtio-win10 folder that we extracted.
 Next in **Devices and Hardware**, look for **PCI standard RAM Controller** and update the drivers for this device with drivers from the virtio-win10 folder as well so that Windows will see IVSHMEM device.
+Update any drivers that are missing under **System Devices** or **Human Interface Devices** from the virtio-win10 folder as well.

 #### Installing Looking Glass Host